barraca07/MLVisual/README.md

 # MLVisual: Machine Learning Algorithm Visualiser

-This repository contains concise, prototype NumPy implementations of common machine learning classification algorithms and a tool for visualising the performance of the algorithms using a simple dataset with two input features.
+This repository contains concise, prototype NumPy implementations of common machine learning classification algorithms and a tool for visualising the performance of the algorithms using several simple synthetic datasets.
 The aim is to provide a resource for facilitating an intuitive understanding of how these algorithms work and how they can be practically implemented in code.

 The algorithms currently implemented are:
 * Logistic Regression